 First off, a hearty congratulations to everyone who has been nominated for a 2020 Canadian Screen Award.
 Iâ€™ve spoken to many of you over the years and enjoyed our chats, your kindness and awesome skills whether you work in front of or behind the camera.

-I believe the Canadian Screen Awards are as important and justified in their existence as the Golden Globe Awards, Primetime Emmys and BAFTA awards; and with that comes the scrutiny that befalls the Academy and the nominations it puts forth every year.
+The Canadian Screen Awards are, I believe, as important and justified in their existence as the Golden Globe Awards, Primetime Emmys and BAFTA Awards; and with that comes the scrutiny that befalls the Academy and the nominations it puts forth every year.
 What does that mean?
-I poke, prod and peruse the television categories and scrutinize every decision the Academy has made with regard to the 2018 television nominations.
+I poke, prod and peruse the television categories and scrutinize every decision the Academy has made with regard to the 2020 television nominations.

 Here are my thoughts on several of the key categories.
 Let me know your own thoughts in the comments section below!

 I’m thrilled to see such a diverse group of shows listed in this category.
 What Moira Walley-Beckett achieved with her adaptation of Anne of Green Gables was inspired, Cardinal put Canada on the map with regard to dark, brooding murder series, Coroner was the CBC’s biggest new hit in years, and Mary Kills People proved a controversial topic can air in primetime.
 As for Vikings?
 Well, I admire what creator Michael Hirst has done creating a wonderful world first inhabited by Ragnar Lothbrok and passed on to his sons, but I feel other shows were more deserving.
 Where is Killjoys, which has been so damn good during its entire run?
 Or how about Pure, which closed out a wonderful (perhaps) final season over on Super Channel?
 And, finally, Burden of Truth‘s second season was simply stellar, combining legal and life drama in tight storylines.

 - Schitt’s Creek